MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 |Main menu and submenus|Touch.
 Use touch for any of the following actions:<br><br>- Sign in/sign out<br>- Select an instance<br>- Find and open a guide<br>- Start a call<br> - Change a setting<br>- Open the demo|
 |Call window|Touch|
 |Instruction cards|**Authors** can use a combination of gaze, hand rays, touch, or voice commands depending on the task.<br><br>**Operators** can use gaze, air tap, and voice commands.

+## Make a call and work with a guide at the same time

+You can work with a guide as an author or operator and make a call at the same time.
+For example, if you're authoring a guide, you might want to call an expert to get advice on a specific proceudre.
+If you're an operator you might want to call an expert to get help on a procedure or to do a remote inspection.
+The remote expert can see everything that you see on your HoloLens and provide input as needed.

+You can start a call after you already have a guide open, or you open a guide after starting a call.
+You can also make a call or work on a guide independently.

 ## What's next?